horti-history

 Lecturer and Speaker

 National and international – on every continent except Antarctica.
-France, Germany, Ireland, Spain, Portugal, USA and Japan as well as for The Arts Society in the UK, Spain, Australia and New Zealand, The Plant School, Royal Horticultural Society, Road Scholar, Ciceroni Travel, Martin Randall Travel, Noble Caledonia, Viking Cruises, Queen Mary II, and other specialist organisations.
+France, Germany, Ireland, Spain, Portugal, USA and Japan as well as for The Arts Society in the UK, Spain, Australia and New Zealand, the Gardens Trust, Royal Horticultural Society, Noble Caledonia, Viking Cruises, Seabourn Cruises, and other specialist organisations.

 See below for list ‘Lectures and talks into other worlds’